-How is passive investment income going to be calculated?
+How is passive investment income calculated?

 This is a key concept since it determines the active business income threshold starting in calendar 2019.
 Active business income is your income from operations (or clinical practice in the case of doctors).
-To keep it really simple [sarcasm] passive investment income for this sliding tax scale is going to be called… Adjusted Aggregate Investment Income
+To keep it really simple [sarcasm] passive investment income for this sliding tax scale is going to be called… Adjusted Aggregate Investment Income (AAII).

-What Counts as Adjusted Aggregate Investment Income?
+Does Count as Adjusted Aggregate Investment Income

-Canadian and foreign dividends count.
+Interest, Canadian and foreign dividends all count.

-For foreign dividends, I am not sure how foreign witholding taxes will be accounted for.
-I suspect that the dividend net of witholding taxes would be used.
-We do get a full or partial refund of some foreign witholding taxes depending on tax treaties that Canada has with the witholding country.
-The effect of this is likely small for most people (15% of U.S. dividends and 8-10% for most other developed countries), but hey we are talking details here.
+For foreign dividends, I am not sure how foreign withholding taxes will be accounted for.
+I suspect that the dividend net of withholding taxes would be used.
+We do get a full or partial refund of some foreign withholding taxes depending on tax treaties that Canada has with the withholding country.
+The effect of this is likely small for most people (15% of U.S. dividends and 8-10% for most other developed countries).

 The taxable portion (50%) of capital gains from investments count.

 It is good that only the taxable portion is counted.
 That means $100K of realized capital gain would only count as $50K of passive income.
 However, there was also a nasty little nugget implanted.
 “Net capital losses from previous taxation years will be excluded“.
 Previously, if you had realized a loss in a prior year, you could carry that forward and deduct it from a future gain.
 You can still do that to reduce the tax from the capital gain itself.
 However, you cannot apply those losses to keep you under the new income threshold.